-These are publicised on the EAF web site and through club secretaries/EAF representative.
+These are publicised on the EAF web site.
 Early application is recommended as places are limited.
-The Judges Workshop caters for all three levels though event each may be fine-tuned depending on the number of applicants for each level.
+The Judges Workshop caters for all three levels though each event may be fine-tuned depending on the number of applicants for each level.
 Participants are split into groups and each group is led by one or more tutors, assisted by one or more assessors.
 The final session of the day brings together all participants and each student is invited to “judge” one or two images in front of the gathered “audience”.

 At the end of the event all tutors and assessors come together in private to discuss the students and consider any recommendations for invitations to join the judges panel or for promotion.
 The invitation to join a judges’ panel (or to advance to a senior panel), may be issued to workshop members if they are considered to have reached the appropriate standard.
 Attending a workshop is not a pass or fail matter but primarily instructional.